anconet/verilogExample/README.md

 ## Questa
 vsim &
 ```

+### For running vsim under WSL
+There is this a Welcome Popup that shows up.
+This popup seems to hang vsim if the popup is on a different monitor then the main vsim window.
+And you can't disable the Welcome Popup because everything is hung.
+So here is my workaround:
+- start vsim with any ol command line script.
+For example
+`vsim -do simulation.f` This will fire up vsim without the welcome screen.
+- Go to Help/Welcome in the GUI.
+On the Welcome Popup click "Don't Show This Dialog Again".
+- Happy Happy...
 ---
 ## Doing Sims from the Command Line
 A useful link for Questa command line: https://vhdlwhiz.com/the-modelsim-commands-you-need-to-know/